ska-sa/spead2/doc/py-send.rst

 Asynchronous send
 -----------------

-As for asynchronous receives, asynchronous sends are managed by asyncio_ or trollius_.
+As for asynchronous receives, asynchronous sends are managed by asyncio_.
 A stream can buffer up multiple heaps for asynchronous send, up to the limit specified by `max_heaps` in the :py:class:`~spead2.send.StreamConfig`.
 If this limit is exceeded, heaps will be dropped, and the returned future has an